 We usually just ride to Fletcher’s and make that our turn around/hang out spot before heading back home, often stopping in Georgetown for fountain play or food.
 There’s a lot of open grassy space where we can chill out and cool off, maybe even toss a Frisbee; a water fountain to refill our bottles; and a snack bar to get a drink or a small bite if we’re hungry.
 But if one is looking for extra recreation — there are bike and boat rentals, picnic tables and grills, and a tackle shack selling bait and fishing licenses for anglers.
 You can really make a day of it there.

-If you want to hit the water, canoes, kayaks, and rowboats are available to rent.
+If you want to hit the water, canoes, kayaks, paddle boards, and rowboats are available to rent.
 We had planned to get a canoe, but were told there was a max of three people, so we opted for a rowboat instead (however, a friend went this past weekend, and her family of four was allowed to take a canoe, perhaps because her youngest is smaller than Sasha).

 Once we got our life jackets, we headed down to the dock and were set up with our rowboat, then made our way out of the cove to the middle of the river.
 It was glorious being out on the water, taking in scenic views of the Potomac and surrounding woods from the comfort of our little boat.
 Other paddlers glided by, and everyone seemed to be in the same relaxed, happy mood as us.
 The kids loved seeing a few turtles basking on rocks as well as a couple of dead fish floating in the water.
 We watched a group of kids having fun on a rope swing hanging from a tree on the Virginia side.